San Estanislao: History

 San Estanislao was founded on November 13, 1749 by Father Sebastián de Yegros, a Jesuit priest from Asunción after Saint Stanislaus Kostka, a Polish priest who was canonized by Pope Benedict XIII 23 years before.
 The town was founded as a Jesuit mission with the goal of converting the surrounding native population.

 Santaní, as the city is commonly referred to locally and throughout Paraguay, is a contraction of the word for 'saint' in Spanish (san) and the word for 'Stanislaus' in Guaraní (taní).
 People from Santaní are referred to as santanianos in Spanish.

 In 1869, during the Paraguayan War, San Estanislao was briefly the seat of the national government under Marshal Francisco Solano López.
 Following battles elsewhere in Paraguay, López and several of his regiments passed through the city.
 López governed from the city from August 23 to 31.

 Immigration to San Estanislao

-Around 1880, San Estanislao became home to immigrants both from other parts of Paraguay and from Europe, especially from Germany and Italy.
+Around 1880, San Estanislao became home to immigrants from both other parts of Paraguay and from Europe, especially Germany and Italy.
 The influence of the Italian immigrants, in particular, can still be seen today in various buildings in Italian styles and the last names of some of the oldest Santaniana families.

 Decades later, around 1920, Santaní also received immigrants from Lebanon.
 After arriving at Itacurubí del Rosario, some of the new arrivals made their way to Santaní.
-Other countries that sent relatively large numbers of immigrants to the city were France, Portugal, Brazil and Spain.
+Other countries that sent relatively large numbers of immigrants to the city include France, Portugal, Brazil and Spain.